The Secure Enclave of the Soul — Closing Note

 But action so inwardly aligned that it becomes precise, graceful, and quietly luminous.

-In such a state, it is not that the private key has been exposed.
-It is that the person has become transparent to the source.
-The distortions weaken.
-The false layers loosen.
-The signal clears.
 What acts is no longer merely fragmented impulse or egoic will, but something deeper, steadier, and more whole.

 Call it conscience.